Oracle 11g release 2 XE on Ubuntu 12.04

 dpkg -i oracle-xe_11.2.0-2_amd64.deb

 4. until now everything is simple, now the trouble begins.
 The main oracle problem is with the missing /dev/shm which, in 12.04 is a link to /run/shm.
-Fix this:
+The fix for this is to remove the link and mount it yourself:

 mkdir /dev/shm